 - Each team must have 3 or more students contributing to the video.
 There is no limit on the number of team members.

-- Each teacher can sponsor up to 5 team videos.
+- Each teacher who advises the students can sponsor up to 5 team videos.

 Equipment and Computer Programs:

-- Each team must use one or more Linkbot or Lego NXT/EV3 or combination.
+- Each team must use one or more Barobo Linkbot.

 - Backgrounds, sets, and costumes are recommended and encouraged, but not required.

-- Motion of these robots must be controlled using programs written in Ch, a C/C++ interpreter in Windows, Mac OS X, or Linux.
-You may use free C-STEM Studio in open source C-STEMbian operating system for Raspberry Pi to create motions of Linkbot, NXT, and EV3 robots.
+- Motion of these robots must be controlled using programs written in Ch, a C/C++ interpreter in Windows, Mac OS X, or Linux in C-STEM Studio.
+You may use C-STEM Studio in C-STEMbian with free Ch for Raspberry Pi (Raspberry Pi costs as little as $5) to create motions of Linkbot robots.
+Teachers may participate in a C-STEM Professional Development or through on-line video tutorials to learn how to control Linkbot using C-STEM Studio .

 - The robot(s) and their coded movements must be critical to the video.
 All scenes should focus on robots as the primary figures.